Packaging Knowledge for Plastic Bags, Film, Woven & Nonwoven Buyers | PPMEN

 • Sample approval without packing approval still leaves room for bulk mismatch

-Need buyer-side support on a live project?
+Need a buyer-side China project representative on a live project?